KryptoniteDAO/krp-token-contracts/contracts/staking/README.md

 # Staking Rewards

-veKPT holders receive a varied percentage of yield boost depending on the lock-up length.
+veSEILOR holders receive a varied percentage of yield boost depending on the lock-up length.
 Details TBD.

 ## StakingConfig